 The District pays annual premiums for this coverage.
 They are subject to retrospective adjustments based on claims experienced.
 The nature and amounts of the adjustments cannot be estimated and are charged to expense as invoiced.
-The District's insurance expense totaled \$55,578 for the year ended June 30, 2019.
+The District's insurance expense totaled \$61,770 and \$55,578 for the years ended June 30, 2020 and 2019.
 There were no instances in the past three years where a settlement exceeded the District's coverage.